British beer brands: Famous British beer brand logos

 Northern Monk Logo

-The company’s ethos revolves around cherishing and maintaining some of the time-honored brewing techniques integral to the UK’s brewing heritage.
-This reverence for tradition and a touch of modern innovation have allowed Northern Monk to craft an array of distinctive beers.
-They have rolled out an eclectic mix of flavors, from hop-forward IPAs to tart sour beers infused with various berries and exotic fruits.
+At the heart of the company’s ethos is a careful respect for some of the time-honored brewing techniques integral to Britain’s brewing heritage.
+This reverence for tradition and a touch of modern innovation has allowed Northern Monk to create a range of unique beers.
+The company offers a range of flavors, from hop-forward IPAs to tart sours infused with various berries and exotic fruits.

 Old Speckled Hen